Teori Shannon is an acclaimed taxidermist from Whadjuk Noongar Boodjar

 Founder, Preserving for the Future | Taxidermist, Educator, Environmental Advocate

-For upcoming workshops, collaborations, or inquiries, contact: preservingforthefuture@gmail.com
+For workshops, collaborations, or enquiries: preservingforthefuture@gmail.com

 We recognise and respect the Traditional Owners of this Country, Whadjuk Noongar Boodjar, and pay our respects to their Elders past and present.